Technology | Updated: May 14, 2026

 UWB vs. NFC Matters

 Vehicles supporting only NFC require tapping the iPhone against the door handle and dashboard reader.
-UWB-equipped vehicles enable passive entry.
-Unlocking as you approach.
-Locking when you walk away.
+UWB-equipped vehicles unlock as you approach and lock as you walk away with no interaction required.
 The user experience differs dramatically.

 Apple Watch Functionality Varies